Pylons/substanced/docs/cataloging.rst

     class Order(Persistent):
        pass

-The catalog view must be a class that accepts a single argument ``content`` in its constructor, and which has one or more methods named after potential index names.
+The catalog view must be a class that accepts a single argument, ``content``, in its constructor, and which has one or more methods named after potential index names.
 When it comes time for the system to index your content, it will create an instance of your catalog view class, and it will then call one or more of its